-Deadly explosion in Slovakia; buildng at risk of collapse
+Deadly explosion in Slovakia; building at risk of collapse

 Alena Krcova, a spokeswoman for the rescue services, said dozens of people may have been injured.

-Slovak Prime Minister Peter Pellegrini is heading for the site.
+Slovak Prime Minister Peter Pellegrini is heading for the site with some members of his Cabinet.